thiyagu-7/365-days-of-code/log.md

 ### Day 53, November 25, 2019
 * Changing the type of result object created after parsing HTML from vocabulary.com page
 * Corresponding change made to Anki's note-type template.

+### Day 54, November 26, 2019
+* Hello world chrome extension
+* Reading about the extension elements
+* Executing js on the page